 The statewide population is estimated at 6,000 lions, but the number of lions in the Los Padres National Forest is unknown.
 But the Los Padres does have vast tracts of unfragmented wilderness habitat that are ideal for supporting mountain lion populations.
 No surveys have been conducted either state-wide or regionally, so scientists use indicators (such as depredation, attacks on people, and predation on prey populations) to estimate lion densities.
 Based on this data, the California Department of Fish and Game estimates that lion populations in the state peaked in 1996, then decreased somewhat, and have remained stable for the past several years.

 In our region, researchers with the National Park Service are currently tracking mountain lions in the Santa Monica Mountains and adjacent mountain ranges to determine movements and landscape connectivity.
-The Forest Service and California Department of Fish and Game are conducting a study in the San Gabriel Mountains to look into the bighorn sheep decline and relation to mountain lion predation.
+The Forest Service and California Department of Fish and Wildlife are studying the bighorn sheep population and mountain lion predation in the San Gabriel Mountains.
 Also, scientists from the U.S. Geological Survey are planning to radio-collar additional mountain lions in the San Gabriel Mountains in support of both these projects.

 With the passage of the California Wildlife Protection Act in 1990, mountain lions became a Specially Protected Mammal, a formal classification that prohibits the killing of mountain lions in the state.
-The California Department of Fish and Game can issue depredation permits that allow a lion to be killed if it attacks livestock or pets.
-Statewide, 148 mountain lions were killed via depredation permits in 2000, a number that has steadily declined since then — 48 lions were killed via depredation permits in 2009.
-Mountain lions can also be killed if they become a public safety threat, but thankfully there have been fewer than twenty verified mountain lion attacks on humans in all of California since 1890.
+The California Department of Fish and Wildlife can issue depredation permits that allow a lion to be killed if it attacks livestock or pets.
+Statewide, 148 mountain lions were killed via depredation permits in 2000, a number that has steadily declined since then to an average of 90-100 lions killed per year.
+Mountain lions can also be killed if they become a public safety threat, but there have been fewer than twenty verified mountain lion attacks on humans in all of California since 1890.

 |County||Permits Issued||Lions Killed|